Do Human Photos Increase Website Conversions?

 - So, should you use human photos on your website?

-What research says about human photos on websites?
+What does the research say about human photos on websites?

-There has been significant scientific research on this topic particularly for eCommerce websites.
-When you are considering a purchase decision, the main issue online is of trust.
-How do you know if a particular website is trust worthy?
-Taking lessons from TV advertising and general marketing principles, people running eCommerce websites think that associating photos of people with products engenders trust.
+There has been significant scientific research on this topic, particularly for eCommerce websites.
+When considering a purchase decision, a key challenge issue online is trust.
+How do you gauge if a particular website is trustworthy?
+Taking lessons from TV advertising and general marketing principles, you may think that associating photos of people with products engenders trust.
 Of course, human photos = increased trust is just a hypothesis.
 But is it really true?

-To answer this, I analyzed several research papers (which are published in peer-reviewed scientific journals).
-Following are some of the main ones (along with excerpts):
+To answer this, we analyzed several research papers which are published in peer-reviewed scientific journals.
+Following are some of the most relevant ones (along with excerpts):

 - Shiny happy people building trust?: photos on e-commerce websites and consumer trust: trustworthiness of low-trust sites can be boosted by adding a photo